junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Lucifer grins wider, "You know what I find out is the best thing about this vessel?
 They cheer for *everything*!
 You can't possibly do anything wrong.
 It doesn't even matter what you do or look like.
 They make you the ultimate King of the universe."

 He turns his attention briefly to the stage, waving a hand to the crowd.
-The screaming and cheering gets even louder than before.
+The screaming and cheering get even louder than before.
 He shifts his hand to a side, then another.
-Wherever he turns his attention to, the crowd in that direction gets frantic.
+Wherever he turns his attention, the crowd in that direction gets frantic.

 Lucifer turns back to Rowena, who is now near the edge of the stage.
 He smiles gleefully, "They'll even cheer when I tear you apart right here.
 You believe that?"

 "Bollocks!"
 Rowena curses loudly.

-Crowley charges out from the green room, blinded by the spotlight by a short second, ignored the new wave of cheering from the crowd.
+Crowley charges out from the green room, blinded by the spotlight for a short second, ignoring the new wave of cheering from the crowd.
 He tightens his jaw, raising his hand with an angel blade of his own, only to get thrown across the stage like a fly blown away by a bat.

 Lucifer barely moves a muscle as he raises his palm.
 And the cheering never stops.

 "You see that?
 You all see that?"
 Lucifer asks the crowd with a self-satisfied smile.
-And the answering screaming and applause goes feverish.
+And the answering screaming and applause go feverish.

 "We gotta get those people outta there."
 Dean glares at the stage through the broken wall.
-"What do we got?
+"What do we get?
 Fire alarm?
 Fake -- real gun shots?
 How on earth are we gonna take a million people outta here?"

 "We're not."
 Sam shakes his head.
 "Just look at them.
 That's fetish.
 As long as they have their 'rock star' up there, those people aren't going anywhere, no matter what.
-Not even explosion, or fire, or blood, not even real murder on the stage -- they might just think it's stage effect.
+Not even explosion, or fire, or blood, not even real murder on the stage -- they might just think it's a stage effect.
 The only way is to take Lucifer down before he hits any audience."

 "That's nuts."
 Dean murmurs, glaring at the frantic crowd.
 But yes, he can tell Sam is right.

-Castiel leaps forward right then before Dean can stop him, stabbing his angel blade into the man's bare back when Lucifer's attention was still on Crowley.
-Lucifer lets out an outrageous yell, grabbing Castiel by his neck, forcing him kneel on the floor, choking him while bashing him with ruthless punches.
+Castiel leaps forward right then, before Dean can stop him, stabbing his angel blade into the man's bare back when Lucifer's attention was still on Crowley.
+Lucifer lets out an outrageous yell, grabbing Castiel by his neck, forcing him to kneel on the floor, choking him while bashing him with ruthless punches.
 With every punch, there is a wave of cheering and clapping.

 "What's your plan again, exactly?" the Devil says, the red light in his eyes dimming, but his fists do not slow down or lessen the force.
-Cas's head is forced in an unnatural posture, lifting helplessly crooked up.
+Cas's head is forced into an unnatural posture, lifting helplessly crooked up.
 His face is nothing but broken flesh and blood.
 Blue-white grace light starts showing in his open mouth and eyes, and the Devil's grasp is still tightening.
 "Thank you for not killing me, by the way."
 His voice is even turning into something gentle and sweet now.
 "Not that you can.
 But you know what?
-I have killed you before, Castiel, like squashing an insect, I'll just have to do it again, properly this time.
+I have killed you before, Castiel, like squashing an insect.
+I'll just have to do it again, properly this time.
 Dad is not here for you this round."

 "NO --!!"
 Dean yells, dashing out onto the stage, throwing himself at Lucifer, without even a gun or blade in his hand.